oracle-livelabs/security/data-safe/access-environment/access-environment-ocw-sandbox.md

 ## Introduction

-In this lab, you prepare your environment in Oracle Cloud Infrastructure.
+In this lab, you access and review your workshop environment in Oracle Cloud Infrastructure.
 The LiveLabs sandbox provides you with a tenancy, a compartment, an Oracle Cloud account in the LiveLabs tenancy, and a pre-provisioned Autonomous Database.
 Sample data is loaded into your database and your database is registered with Oracle Data Safe.

 Estimated Lab Time: 5 minutes